-- It’s an easy no, elevation walk that anyone can do.
-Even when wet, it’s an easy hike and surprisingly not overly mushy.
+- It’s an easy, no-elevation walk that anyone can do.
+Even wet, it’s an easy hike and surprisingly not overly mushy.

-- You have to pull all of your belongings in a cart to the site.
+- You must pull all your belongings in a cart to the site.

 - Bedding is not provided.
 You need to bring your own.

 - The treehouses are screened in but are open to the elements.

 - There is electricity in the bathroom and the main kitchen hall.